bugattmark/bugattmark/README.md

 # Sup, all u need to know below (unupdated)

-Working at Saturn (YC 24), breaking and building lots.
+## Currently Working at Saturn (YC 24), breaking and building lots of things.

 ### 1. Cool things I've done in the past (quantified impacts on CV):
 - with provethat (startup i'm building)'s chatbot + backend -> built an entire AI infra for a travelling agency to help tourists in Thailand book trips and stay safe.